Insights from Our Experts

 The role of APIs in web and app development has increased significantly.
 API has become vital to our connected world.
-It is the set of tools, protocols, standards and code that binds our digital world together.
-APIs allow organizations to become more agile, to go mobile, and everything to work together in a streamlined and integrated way.
+It is the set of tools, protocols, standards, and code that binds our digital world together.
+APIs allow organizations to become more agile, for everything to work together in a streamlined and integrated way.

 Let us look at some prominent open source performance testing tools for Django REST API

-SoapUI is an open source, cross-platform testing tool.
-It can automate functional, regression, compliance and load testing of both SOAP and REST web services.
-It comes with an easy-to-use graphical interface and supports industry-leading technologies and standards to mock and stimulate behavior of web services.
+SoapUI is an open-source, cross-platform testing tool.
+It can automate functional, regression, compliance, and load testing of both SOAP and REST web services.
+It comes with an easy-to-use graphical interface and supports industry-leading technologies and standards to mock and stimulate the behavior of web services.
 SoapUI creates test cases directly from the web method request and enables organizing test cases in test suites.
-It also has support for test coverage and requirements management and allows to change test setup depending on target environment.
+It also has support for test coverage and requirements management and allows to change test setup depending on the target environment.

 ApacheBench (ab) is a benchmarking tool that can load test servers by sending an arbitrary number of concurrent requests.
 It was designed for testing Apache installations.

-HTTPie is an open source CLI HTTP client that is a user-friendly cURL alternative that provides a simple http command designed for painless debugging and interaction with HTTP servers, RESTful APIs, and web services.
+HTTPie is an open-source CLI HTTP client that is a user-friendly cURL alternative that provides a simple HTTP command designed for painless debugging and interaction with HTTP servers, RESTful APIs, and web services.

-Vegeta is an open-source command line tool but one that takes a different approach than all the previous ones we’ve seen before.
+Vegeta is an open-source command-line tool but one that takes a different approach than all the previous ones we’ve seen before.
 It focuses on making it easy to achieve and sustain a target rate of requests per second.
 It’s meant to test how a service behaves at X requests per second.
-This is extremely useful when you have actual data or an estimation of what your peak traffic will be and you want to validate that your API will be able to keep up with it.
+This is extremely useful when you have actual data or an estimation of what your peak traffic will be, and you want to validate that your API will be able to keep up with it.